 BAR Indicates the selected metronome setting.
-While the metronome is running, you can read the current bar and the current beat here.
-(The rotary control has no function)
+While the metronome is running, you can read the in whole BPM steps.

-TEMPO Here you can see or edit the current tempo of the metronome.
-The metronome has a tempo range from 30 to 280 bpm.
-When you push the rotary control while holding the MORE button, an arrow appears pointing to the right and you can set the tempo in decimals.
-If you push the controller once more, you can change the tempo in whole bpm steps again.
+TEMPO Here you can see or edit the tempo of the metronome.
+The metronome has a tempo range from

+30 to 280 BPM.
+When you push the rotary control an arrow appears pointing to the right, and you can set the tempo in decimals.
+If you push the control once more you can again change the tempo

-Saving the Tempo
+Saving the tempo